Can I apply my military benefits toward the program tuition?

 The graduate certificate in Addiction and Recovery will boost the career prospects of addiction counselors and clinicians by equipping them with specialized knowledge of emerging evidence-based practices.
 Students will learn how to design and implement effective treatment programs, with sensitivity to co-occurring health issues and differences in age, gender, culture, ethnicity, language and other factors.

-Additionally, the program prepares students for Florida Certification Board (FCB) and International Certification and Reciprocity Consortium (IC&RC) certification examinations, in anticipation of earning the CAP, CAC and other credentials.
+Additionally, the program prepares students for Florida Certification Board (FCB) and International Certification and Reciprocity Consortium (IC&RC) certification examinations, in anticipation of earning the CAP

 What is the optional clinical experience opportunity, and where can I complete it?